 Going the other way, product developers should also note that the safe harbour may also not apply if a product that is originally genuinely used for regulatory purposes is later commercialized subsequent to the regulatory purposes.

-To minimize the risk of infringement, it is important to carefully keep records evidencing the original and continued sole regulatory purpose5.
-As a best practice, unused product originally obtained for regulatory purposes should later be either producible or destroyed in a documented manner.
+To minimize the risk of infringement, it is important to carefully keep records evidencing the original and continued sole regulatory purpose.5 As a best practice, unused product originally obtained for regulatory purposes should later be either producible or destroyed in a documented manner.
 This was demonstrated in a Canadian court case where Apotex had carefully prepared evidence to account for all its test drug for regulatory purposes.
-Apotex provided an undertaking to the Court that whatever was left over after the regulatory process is completed would be destroyed6.
-The safe harbor applied to the drug used for regulatory purposes, and there was no patent infringement.
+Apotex provided an undertaking to the Court that whatever was left over after the regulatory process is completed would be destroyed.6 The safe harbor applied to the drug used for regulatory purposes, and there was no patent infringement.

 The safe harbours provide a useful tool for companies intending to do development for regulatory-related purposes.
 The boundaries of the infringement exception must be kept in mind, since any commercial purpose risks infringement.
 To take advantage of the safe harbor, the regulatory purpose should be the only purpose, and there should not be a change in character to or from a commercial purpose.
+If a safe harbor is not applicable, a local attorney should be consulted about other possible exceptions to infringement, or mitigation strategies, such as designing around, or invalidating, a patent.